Sunny1312/Online-Exam-Cheating-Detection/README.md

 An intelligent tool that monitors students during online exams using computer vision and deep learning to detect suspicious activities in real time.
 Ensures exam integrity by tracking behavior, verifying identity, and generating detailed reports for instructors.

+**Setup and Running the Application:**
+Please refer to the documentation in the 'docs' folder for a detailed explanation on the setup process and instructions on how to run the application.

 **Key Features:**
 - Real-time monitoring using multiple camera feeds
 - Face recognition with ResNet to verify student identity